adoption is a lifelong journey

 Find support from a community of people who can relate to your experiences.
 We facilitate adoption-themed groups for birth parents, adoptees and adoptive parents.
 You can find all of our adoption support groups on our events calendar.
 Our groups are open to all individuals, regardless of placing agency.

 Our Adoptee Support Groups for adoptees ages 1-14 and their parents take place in two series each year.
-The next group starts in September; registration opens August 1.
+Registration is now open for our next group, which starts on September 9.

 Our Birth Parent and Adoptee Support Groups take place on the third Wednesday of each month for individuals seeking a supportive group for sharing and discussing reunion.
 Learn more here.